 The Scholarship: $500 off tuition

-The Application Process: Bloc selects 9 students each week for their $500 New Relic Diversity scholarship, which can be put toward any Bloc program.
+The Application Process: Bloc's $500 New Relic Diversity scholarship can be put toward any Bloc program.
 Students apply by answering several short questions concerning their plans for the skills they will learn at Bloc.
 Scholarship winners are asked to keep a blog of their Bloc experience.

 The Application Process: During the second phase of the application to Grand Circus’ .NET Bootcamp, students will be given the opportunity to apply for the scholarship.

-The Application Process: Bloc selects one Girl Develop It member each month to receive a $5000 scholarship towards any of Bloc's developer or design courses.
+The Application Process: Bloc selects two Girl Develop It members each month to receive a $1,000 scholarship towards Bloc's Full Stack Developer Track or Bloc's Software Engineering Track.
 To apply students answer several short questions about their backgrounds and their plans to give back to their community after Bloc.
 The application deadline is the first of each month.
 Winners are asked to keep a blog of their Bloc experience.

 Write a Verified Review.
 Win $500.